 Subjects

 Ten healthy physically active men (22.0 ± 1.6 yr., 177.5 ± 4.5 cm, 73.0 ± 9.3 kg) participated voluntarily for this study.
 Subjects had no previous structured training in cycling but were recreationally active in different sports.
 Subjects had no history of disease or metabolic disorders.
 Participants were informed about the risks of the study and written informed consent was obtained from all subjects before participation.
 Before the study, each participant underwent a medical examination.
 Each subject was declared to be in good health and no contraindications for participation were detected.
 This study was approved by the Ethical Committee of the Ghent University Hospital, Ghent, Belgium.
-One of the subjects missed out on a whole week of the training program due to illness and was therefore excluded from further analysis.
+One of the subjects missed out on an entire week of the training program due to illness and was therefore excluded from further analysis.

 Exercise test

 Subjects performed a ramp incremental exercise test in order to assess their fitness levels and to individualize their training program.
 After a 3-min warm-up at 40 W, work rate increased continuously with 35 W.min-1.
 Participants were instructed to keep their cadence between 70 and 80 rpm, and strong verbal encouragement was provided throughout the test to ensure maximum effort.
 The protocol was terminated at voluntary exhaustion, which was defined as the inability to maintain a minimal cadence of 70 rpm for more than 5 consecutive seconds despite strong verbal encouragements.
 Pulmonary gas exchange (VO2, VCO2) was measured breath-by-breath (Jaeger Oxycon Pro; Viasys Healthcare GmbH, Höchberg, Germany).
-For at least 48h preceding the test subjects did not perform any exercise.
+For at least 48h preceding the test, the subjects did not perform any exercise.
 Before the start of the test, the resting HR (HRREST) was defined as the lowest 5 s average HR when subjects lay in a supine position for 10 min in a quiet room.

 Time trials

-In the week before the training period subjects were familiarized with the TT during 2 sessions.
+In the week before the training period, subjects were familiarized with the TT during 2 sessions.
 In those sessions they chose their preferred gear settings to perform the TTs.
 They also got the chance to perform the TT all-out two times to test their pacing strategy.
 On the Friday before the start of the training period, subjects performed a TT in order to determine the initial performance level used for the study (p*).
 TTs were preceded by a standard warm-up of low intensity cycling at 100W for five minutes.
 After this warm-up subjects stopped pedaling for 45 seconds, giving the researchers time to set up the TT.
-After this short pause subjects started cycling again and resistance was automatically applied when they reached 60 rpm, starting the TT.
+After this short pause, the subjects started cycling again and resistance was automatically applied when they reached 60 rpm, starting the TT.
 Subjects were encouraged to complete the 3 km as fast as they could.
 The only feedback the subjects received was the cadence and the remaining distance.
 Strong verbal encouragement was provided throughout the test to ensure maximum effort.
 Gear settings were only changed when the subject explicitly asked for it during the TTs.

 Training period